Update on COVID-19 and Nursery Arrangments:

 I hope that you find our preparations satisfactory.
 Please remember that the Guidelines are subject to change and our policies and procedures may have to change at short notice.
 In all cases we will use our best endeavours to offer a safe and reliable service.

 Thank you for the many kind messages of support we have received recently.
-We look forward to welcoming you back to nursery soon.

 For Continued Government Advice on COVID-19 use the link below to access the Government Guidance: